MuSAELab/Multimodal-dataset-catalog/README.md

 # Contribute & Author
-If you wish to contribute or simply offer some comments, contact me at [Yi.Zhu@inrs.ca].
+For contribution or questions, please contact at [Yi.Zhu@inrs.ca].